aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/change-adjustment-values-of-the-shape/_index.md

 Aspose.Cells provides [**Shape.Geometry.GetShapeAdjustValues**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/geometry/getshapeadjustvalues/) property to make changes to the adjustment points with shapes.
 In the Microsoft Excel UI, adjustments display as yellow diamond nodes.
 For example:

-- Rounded Rectangle has an adjustment to change the arc
+- Rounded rectangle has an adjustment to change the arc.
-- Triangle has an adjustment to change the location of the point
+- Triangle has an adjustment to change the location of the point.
-- Trapezoid has an adjustment to change the width of the top
+- Trapezoid has an adjustment to change the width of the top.
-- Arrows have two adjustments to change the shape of the head and tail
+- Arrows have two adjustments to change the shape of the head and tail.

-This article will explain the use of [**Shape.Geometry.GetShapeAdjustValues**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/geometry/getshapeadjustvalues/) property to change the adjustment value of the different shapes.
+This article will explain the use of [**Shape.Geometry.GetShapeAdjustValues**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/geometry/getshapeadjustvalues/) property to change the adjustment values of the different shapes.

 {{% /alert %}}